JasonGROSSO/Moonshot-project/documents/technical/technical_specification.md

 }

 // Initialise variables for the functions
-    int line = 1;                    // the line counter
+  // the line counter
-    int column = 1;                  // the column counter
+  // the column counter
-    int i = 0;                       // the function's char pointer
+  // the function's char pointer
-    int length = strlen(sourceCode); // the size of the file char c = sourceCode[i];          // the char associated to the current position
+  // the size of the file
+  // the char associated to the current position
 ```

 #### Handle undesirable